mattbocosoft/presentation-swift/collections.md

 *Creation*
 ```
-let myArray = [a, b, c, d] // Create a generic array and fill it with objects
+var myArray = [a, b, c, d] // Create a generic array and fill it with objects
-let otherArray: [Int] = [] // Create an empty array that only holds Int's
+var otherArray: [Int] = [] // Create an empty array that only holds Int's
 ```

 *Retrieving values*